The Business Impact of Nigeria’s Tax Overhaul

 Personal Income Tax to Reflect Equitable Structure

 Personal Income Tax has also been reshaped to reflect a more equitable structure.
-Income thresholds have been adjusted, exempting individuals earning up to ₦800,000 annually, while high-income earners will face increased tax rates up to 25%.
+Income thresholds have been adjusted, exempting individuals earning up to ₦800,000 annually, while high-income earners will be subjected to tax rates up to 25%.
+This exemption of low-income earners is the first of its kind in the Nigeria’s tax regime.
 We expect this move to reduce income inequality and possibly increase the purchasing of the bottom of the income pyramid.

 A New Levy and the End of Certain Incentives

-In a move to consolidate levies and improve transparency, the Acts introduce a new Development Levy set at 4% of assessable profits for companies (excluding small companies).
-This levy replaces the Tertiary Education Tax, IT Levy, NASENI Levy, and the Police Trust Fund Levy.
+In a move to consolidate levies, increase transparency, and improve tax collection administration, the Acts introduce a new Development Levy set at 4% of assessable profits for companies (excluding small companies) to replace the Tertiary Education Tax, IT Levy, NASENI Levy, and the Police Trust Fund Levy.
 Also, the Pioneer Status Incentive has been replaced by a new Economic Development Incentive – a 5% tax credit for eligible capital expenditures, valid for five years.
 This marks a shift from tax holidays to targeted investment stimulation.

-On the institutional front, the Federal Inland Revenue Service (FIRS) has been rebranded as the Nigeria Revenue Service (NRS).
-Alongside this, State Internal Revenue Services have been granted full autonomy.
+On the institutional front, The Federal Inland Revenue Service (FIRS) has been rebranded as the Nigeria Revenue Service (NRS) to better reflect its mandate of assessing, collecting, and managing revenues on behalf of the federation.
 A framework for joint audits and federal support to subnational governments is also introduced.
 Additionally, a new Tax Ombuds Office has been created to serve as an independent dispute resolution body, offering taxpayers an alternative to lengthy administrative litigation.

 Governance, Disclosure, and Penalties